StarlingUAS/starling_ui_dashly/README.md

 Once happy with the loaded trajectories, pressing the `submit` button will send **all loaded trajectories** over the `\submit_trajectories` service to the Allocator node to be executed by the vehicle.
 The trajectories will be converted into [JointTrajectory.msg](https://docs.ros2.org/foxy/api/trajectory_msgs/msg/JointTrajectory.html) and [JointTrajectoryPoint.msg](https://docs.ros2.org/foxy/api/trajectory_msgs/msg/JointTrajectoryPoint.html).

+An example allocator node is [given here](https://github.com/mhl787156/starling_allocator).
+The role of it is to distribute a list of trajectories to the vehicles by some method, either manually, by nearest point or some other metric.

 ## Implmenetation Details